The Adobe Classroom in a Book is recommended for this course.

 You will need to bring a laptop for your own use for the last class, but the first three sessions are designed to be an instructor demonstration with opportunity for questions and answers.

-- Cost per person is $65 early registration (available until 5 days before class start date), $75 late registration.
+- Cost per person for the series is $220 early registration (available until 7 days before the first class start date), $270 late registration.

 - Doors open at 6:15pm.